-Dr Angus Vine is Lecturer in Early Modern Literature at the University of Stirling.
-His publications include In Defiance of Time: Antiquarian Writing in Early Modern England (OUP, 2010) and The Copious Text: Encyclopaedic Books in Early Modern England (with Abigail Shinn; 2014).
-His research interests include sixteenth- and seventeenth-century literary and intellectual history, antiquarianism, the works of Francis Bacon, manuscript culture, notebooks and miscellanies, and textual editing.
-With Richard Serjeantson, he is editing Volume III of The Oxford Francis Bacon (OUP).
+Dr Angus Vine is Associate Professor at the University of Stirling.
+His research focuses on early modern book history, manuscript culture, and the history of information.
+His publications include In Defiance of Time: Antiquarian Writing in Early Modern England (OUP, 2010), Miscellaneous Order: Manuscript Culture and the Early Modern Organization of Knowledge (OUP, 2019), and the forthcoming Early Modern Merchants and their Books (OUP).
+With Richard Serjeantson, he is editing volume III of The Oxford Francis Bacon (OUP).

 Editor, Volume IV: Early Notebook and Ficino Notebook (with Valery Rees and the late Ann Moss)